calebtrepowski/to-do-app/README.md

 Run `install.sh` as 'sudo'.
 This script will check if nodejs and postgres installation needed, and will install both front and backend dependencies and build them.
 Target host of backend will be prompted to build frontend, and postgres credentials will be prompted to build backend.

+To serve the api: `npm run start:prod` in api directory.
+To serve the frontend `npm install -g serve`, then `serve -s build` in front directory

 Currently the api is hosted on Heroku with an ElephantSQL db attached.